Skip to content

 Assertion targeting

-Every assertion targets data in one of two ways — never both, enforced by the ck_ruleset_assertion_target_oneof database constraint:
+Under the hood, targets are stored in one of two ways — never both, enforced by the ck_ruleset_assertion_target_oneof database constraint:

 BASIC validators always use custom data paths because they have no provider catalog.
 CEL assertions store the raw expression in rhs["expr"] and reuse the target_* columns for consistency.